rth7680/gcc/gcc/config/pdp11/pdp11.md

       if (exops[i][1] == const0_rtx)
 	continue;
       emit_insn (gen_addhi_carry_out (exops[i][0], exops[i][1]));

-      for (j = i - 1; j >= 0; --j)
+      /* Note that there is no two-operand add-with-carry insn.
-	emit_insn (gen_addhi_carry_in (exops[j][0]));
+	 Thus the carry bit must be propagated all the way up for each input word for which we perform an add.  */ for (j = i - 1; j >= 0; --j) emit_insn (gen_addhi_carry_in (exops[j][0]));
     }